NSFF/VilloMap/README.md

 # VilloMap

-This project represents an IOS Phone application where you can view Villo bicycle locations on a map interface.
-It retrieves the location data from https://data.mobility.brussels/nl/info/villo/ .
+This project represents an IOS Phone application where you can view OPEN Villo bicycle locations on a map interface.
+It fetches the Villo location data from https://data.mobility.brussels/nl/info/villo/ .

 # Software Used